satra/NiPyPe-Paper/nipype_paper.rst

 personnel in laboratories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Several neuroimaging studies in any laboratory typically use similar
+Neuroimaging studies in any laboratory typically use similar data
-data processing methods with possibly different parameters.
-NiPyPe
+processing methods with possibly different parameters.
+NiPyPe Workflows
-Workflows can be very useful in dividing the data processing into
+can be very useful in dividing the data processing into reusable
-reusable building blocks.
-This not only improves the speed of building
+building blocks.
+This not only improves the speed of building new
-new Workflows but also reduces the number of potential errors, because a
+Workflows but also reduces the number of potential errors, because a
 well tested piece of code is being reused (instead of being
 reimplemented every time).
 Since a Workflow definition is an abstract
 and simplified representation of the data processing stream, it is much